 Each Battalion had a specific objective on the third day of the attack:

-3rd Battalion was given the mission to continue its attack on strongpoint #33 from the southwest
+- 3rd Battalion was given the mission to continue its attack on strongpoint #33 from the southwest.

 The air Bombardment began at 0800am, men went into action twenty minutes later.
-This attack was a huge success, 2nd and 3rd Battalions succeeded in taking their objective approximately one hour and half later: strongpoint #33 fell at 1000 hours and strongpoint #34 at 0943 hours.
+This attack was a huge success, 2nd and 3rd Battalions succeeded in taking their objective approximately one hour and half later: strongpoint #33 fell at 1000am and strongpoint #34 at 0943am.

 Then things got worst!
 As the troops were not far away from Cherbourg, the 3rd Battalion tried three times to seize the high ground outside of Fort du Roule, constant machine gun, and artillery fire made the action impossible.

 The order for the final attack was received at 1005pm in the evening of June 24th.
 It's for tomorrow, tomorrow will be the beginning of the end of the German oppression on the city.
-On the 25th of June 1944, the 2nd Battalion captured point N°46 at 1000 hours, thus one hour and half after it had left its line of departure.
+On the 25th of June 1944, the 2nd Battalion captured point N°46 at 1000am, thus one hour and half after it had left its line of departure.

 “F” Company captured the lower position of the fort finding a motor pool and a large amount of enemy material, then started to walk toward Fort du Roule.
 In the meantime, “E” Company in conjunction with “F” Company was ordered to attack Fort du Roule.

-The 2nd Battalion tried all day to seize the Fort without success, it will be only at 0048 hours on the 26th of June 1944, when white flags appeared to windows, that the remaining Germans abandoned the fort in the American hands.
-During the night the Battalion, after a day of hard fighting, bivouacked on top of the Fort.
+The 2nd Battalion tried all day to seize the fort without success, it will be only at 1248am on the 26th of June 1944, when white flags appeared to windows, that the remaining Germans abandoned the fort in the American hands.
+During the night the battalion, after a day of hard fighting, bivouacked on top of the fort (watch the video below).

 The 1st Battalion succeeded in taking its objective, and worked patrols into the outskirts of Cherbourg while the 3rd Battalion was sent off into assembly area.
 The taking of Fort du Roule was only the first step to the fall of Fortress Cherbourg!
 Indeed, the 9th Infantry Division attacked Cherbourg by the west and the 4th Infantry Division from the east.

 "After working their way through the barbwire obstructions, one of the platoons from Co.
 E became pinned down by one of the machine-gun bunkers.
 Corporal John Kelly volunteered to attack it with a pole charge.
 He approached the bunker under heavy fire, but the charge failed to silence the bunker, which was protected with a steel plate in the embrasure.
 He returned for a second charge, which damaged the machine-gun barrels of the embrasure.
 He returned for a third charge, which did enough damage to make the bunker vulnerable to grenade attack.
 After hurling grenades inside, the surviving German crew surrendered".